Run by and for disabled people

 Digital Inclusion Manager

-Hannah is now GDA Digital Inclusion Manager having originally joined the GDA family in January 2019, when she moved to Glasgow from London to take up a role as Community Development Coordinator.
+Hannah is GDA’s Digital Inclusion Manager, having originally joined the GDA family in January 2019, when she moved to Glasgow from London to take up a role as Community Development Coordinator.
 In this initial capacity, Hannah worked closely on GDA’s participatory budgeting project, supporting disabled people to have their say in their local communities about how decisions are made and budgets are spent.
 Hannah also helped establish GDA’s Black, Asian, Minority Ethnic (BAME) disabled people’s peer group and previously coordinated this group as well as GDA’s LGBTQIA+ disabled people’s group.

 Hannah previously managed a charity for kids with Down syndrome, worked as a fundraiser for a personal safety and stalking charity, and was an associate at a consulting company.
-Hannah holds a first class Master of Arts degree in Development Studies from the University of Auckland, an Honours degree undertaken at Utrecht University, and an undergraduate BA double-majoring in Women’s Studies and Film, TV & Media Studies.
+Hannah holds a first class Master of Arts degree in Development Studies from the University of Auckland, an Honours degree undertaken in part at Utrecht University, and an undergraduate BA double-majoring in Women’s Studies and Film, TV & Media Studies.

 Karen Wylie